 At Park, our teaching of mathematics across the school is based upon the mastery approach.
 The Singaporean Maths – No Problem! scheme of work is used to deliver the mathematics curriculum in Years 1 – 6.

 Fluency in number is at the heart of our vision.
-This is developed through knowledge of place value, the rapid recall of times tables up to 12 (by the end of Year 4) and applying this to create related multiplication and division facts.
+In EYFS and KS1 we are part of the NCETM Mastering Number Programme.
+This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
+The aim over time is that children will leave KS1 with fluency in calculation and confidence and flexibility with number.
+In KS2 the focus is on rapid recall of times tables up to 12 (by the end of Year 4) and applying these facts to other parts of the curriculum.
 We aim to increase pupil confidence in mathematics so the children are able to express themselves and their ideas using the language of mathematics with assurance.

 The mastery approach to teaching involves: